Rafficer/linux-cli-community/README.md

 ProtonVPN-CLI is a full rewrite of the [bash protonvpn-cli](https://github.com/ProtonVPN/protonvpn-cli/blob/master/protonvpn-cli.sh) in Python, which adds more features and functionality with the purpose of improving readability, speed and reliability.

+## Important information
+The [official ProtonVPN Linux beta](https://protonvpn.com/blog/linux-vpn-cli-beta) app is available for most Linux Debian-based distros and Fedora 33
+(support for more distros to follow).
+Where possible, we recommend that you [upgrade to the official app](https://protonvpn.com/support/official-linux-client/).
+The community Linux client described below remains available for those who need it.

 ## Installation & Updating

 For more detailed information on installing, updating and uninstalling, please view the extensive [usage guide](https://github.com/ProtonVPN/linux-cli/blob/master/USAGE.md#installation--updating).